Samsung/tizen-docs/docs/application/native/guides/connectivity/softap.md

 The main features of the SoftAP API includes:

-- Enabling and Disabling SoftAP
+- Enable or disable SoftAP

 You can turn SoftAP on or off.

-- Managing SoftAP
+- Manage SoftAP

 You can manage the SoftAP configuration settings such as Service Set Identifier (SSID) and passphrase.
 The following table lists the attributes of SoftAP: